Expand description

 the contents of

-as value.
-This function does not perform any copy of its inputs
+sas value.
+This function does not perform any copy of its inputs.
+It returnsNoneif the byte size ofsis larger than $2^64 - 1$,Some(object)otherwise. - cbor_

 det_ mk_ int64 - Constructs a Deterministic CBOR object of “integer” type, with